How capital gains tax works on stocks in the US

 Long-term capital gains rates

-Long-term capital gains are taxed at preferential rates:
+For the 2026 tax year, long-term gains are taxed at preferential rates:

 Tax rateSingle filersMarried filing jointly